ethereum-attestation-service/eas-docs-site/docs/Use Cases/reputations.md

 timestamp: 1546300800

 ```
+## Example business ideas
+1. **TrustyBiz** - a reputation network for businesses to verify their trustworthiness and credibility.
+TrustyBiz solves the problem of consumers not knowing who to trust in the marketplace.
+2. **Accreditr** - a platform for professionals and businesses to showcase their verified credentials and expertise to potential clients and customers.
+3. **Vouch** - a peer-to-peer recommendation network that connects individuals with trusted service providers in their local communities.
+4. **ReferMe** - a marketplace for businesses to exchange and purchase high-quality referrals from other trusted companies.
+5. **RepX** - a reputation network for verifying the quality and reliability of products and services.
+RepX solves the problem of consumers not knowing if a product or service is worth their time and money.

 ## Future composability
 In the future, the composability of EAS with other decentralized reputation systems could enable more advanced and flexible solutions for trust and reputation verification.